Gas vs. Wood Fire Pits: Pros, Cons & How to Decide

 Wood fire pits offer the most traditional fire experience.
 They burn hotter than gas, fill the space with natural ambiance, and allow for open-fire cooking.

-Wood-Burning Fire Pit Pros?
+Wood-Burning Fire Pit Pros

 • Ambiance: Wood fire pits offer a traditional campfire experience with the natural sounds of crackling wood and the familiar smell of smoke to enhance your outdoor ambiance.